couchbase/query/docs/n1ql-select.md

 If LEFT or LEFT OUTER is specified, then a left outer join is performed.
 At least one joined object is produced for each left hand source object.
-If the right hand source object is null or missing, the joined object contains a value of NULL for the right hand side.
+If the right hand source object is null or missing, the joined object is MISSING a value for the right hand side.

 ### Unnests